What to Expect During a DOT Physical in Maryland

 The final part of the DOT physical in Maryland is a comprehensive physical, to confirm the presence of any known conditions, and to look for red flags that may indicate an undiagnosed condition.

-During the physical, the physician will note the general appearance and apparent health of the candidate.
+During the physical, the provider will note the general appearance and apparent health of the candidate.
 Your provider will visually assess the eyes, ears, mouth, nose and throat, and then listen to the heart, lungs and chest.
 An assessment of the abdominal area, the genitourinary system and the musculoskeletal system and spine will follow.

 Results and DOT Card